fatfish-lab/aquarium-documentation/src/web/workspaces/index.md

 The depth option allows you to display items that are not directly connected to the current item.
 It's a powerful tool to display a lot of data at once.

-<$>[warning]
+> [!warning]
-Please keep in mind that big depth values can slow down the workspace.
+> Please keep in mind that big depth values can slow down the workspace.
 In the previous example, it will be better to displayed all shots starting from the `Group: Sequences` and use a depth of 2 instead.
-<$>

 ## Display

 Some workspaces have multiple display options like `table` or `card`.

-<$>[note]
+> [!note]
-If this option is not available, it's because the workspace only works with a pre-defined display.
+> If this option is not available, it's because the workspace only works with a pre-defined display.
-<$>

 ## Sort